My-Key/OdinFMODSupport/README.md

 ## Basic

-Simple workaround to make FMOD fields and attributes correctly detect and save changes.
+Simple workaround to make FMOD fields and attributes correctly detect and save changesm, for example in dictionary.
 Simple and **FMOD update**-proof

 ### How to install